What YOU need to know ahead of the 2022/23 North Caledonian League season kicking off this weekend

 Former Bonar player Heath, whose side starts a week on Saturday against Nairn, said: “We’ve got a promising squad and we’re looking forward to it.

-He said: “We’re still finalising our squad and we’ll be starting with just five players from the group which finished last season (in the Highland League).
+He said: “We’re still finalising our squad and we’ll be starting with just five players from the group which finished last season.

 “The pitch is in good shape.
 We’ll try and get the grass a bit lower, so the ball can move faster, but we’re ready to start on Saturday.”